Skip to main navigation Skip to search Skip to main content

 Biography

-David Escamilla-Guerrero joined the School of Economics and Finance in 2020, after completing his postdoc at the University of Oxford (Pembroke College).
+David Escamilla-Guerrero joined the Economics Department in 2020, after completing his postdoc at the University of Oxford (Pembroke College).
 He received his PhD in Economic History from the London School of Economics and Political Science - LSE (2020).
 He also holds an MSc in Economics from the University of Essex (2015), an MSc in Development Economics from the Universidad Carlos III de Madrid (2011), and a BSc in Economics from the Universidad Nacional Autónoma de México - UNAM (2010).
-David is currently an Affiliated Researcher at the Oxford Centre for Economic and Social History.
+David is currently an Affiliated Researcher at the IZA Institute of Labor Economics, Oxford Centre for Economic and Social History, and LSE Historical Economic Demography Group.

 At St Andrews, David is a member of the Applied Microeconomics Group.